Automotive Engineering BEng

 Full entry requirements

-The UK is leading the way in green transport with Electric Vehicles (EV) and Connected and Autonomous Vehicles (CAV).
 From 2035, all new vehicles sold in the UK must be electric, which means that the next generation of automotive engineers needs to be trained now to meet the needs of this rapidly changing industry.
 The development of hybrid, electric and autonomous vehicle technology to replace traditional internal combustion engines is already transforming the automotive engineering sector.

 Why study at Leeds: